grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 ### Example 1: a single exception from a large set of values

-In some countries, some digits are avoided e.g. in floor numbers in some hospitals and hotels due to some local superstitions or just sounding similar to another word that has very negative meaning.
+In some countries, some digits are avoided e.g. in floor numbers in some hospitals and hotels due to some local superstitions or just sounding similar to another word that has a very negative meaning.
 One example of this is /tetraphobia/[^tetraphobia], which leads to skipping the digit `4`, as in some languages, it sounds similar to the word "death".
 In other words, any number containing `4` is avoided and when you enter the building, you might not find a fourth floor (or fourteenth).
 Let's imagine we have several such rules for our hotels in different parts of the world and we want the software to tell us if a certain digit is allowed by local superstitions.
 One of these rules is to be implemented by a class called `Tetraphobia`:

 ```csharp
 public class Tetraphobia : LocalSuperstition